Age disparity in sexual relationships: Stigma and issues for age-gap relationships

-Slang terms (heterosexual)
+Slang terms

-Partner age disparities are typically met with some disdain in industrialized nations, and there are various derogatory terms for participants in these relationships.

 In English-speaking countries, where financial disparity and an exchange of money for companionship is perceived as central to these relationships, the elder (presumably more wealthy) partner is often called a "sugar daddy" or "sugar mama", and the younger may be called a "sugar baby".
 In extreme cases, a person who marries a wealthy older partner – especially one in poor health – may be called a "gold digger".
+Film critics have used the term "gold digger" has been used to refer to some lesbian characters, and characters in films with queer subtext.
+Others have written about sugar dating for same-sex couples, using the words "sugar mommy", "sugar mama" and "sugar baby" for lesbian couples, and "sugar daddy" and "sugar baby" for gay couples.

-An attractive younger woman pursued by a wealthy man who is perceived as wanting her only for her appearance or as a status symbol may be called a trophy wife.
-The opposite term, "trophy husband", does not have an agreed-upon use, but is becoming more common: some use the term to refer to the attractive stay-at-home husband of a much more famous man or woman; others use it to refer to the husband of a trophy wife, as he is her trophy due to his wealth and prestige.
-In the latter case, the term trophy is broadened to include any substantial difference in power originating from physical appearance, wealth, or status.
-The trophy label is often perceived as objectifying the partner, with or without the partner's implicit consent.

-Where the primary perceived reason for a relationship with a significant age difference is sexual, many gender-specific terms have become popular in English-speaking cultures.
-A woman of middle to elderly age who pursues younger men is a cougar or puma, and a man in a relationship with an older woman is often called a boytoy, toyboy, himbo, gigolo, or cub.
-In reverse, the terms rhino, trout and manther (a play on the panther term for women) are generally used to label an older man pursuing younger women, and the younger woman in such a relationship may be called a kitten or panther.
-If the woman is extremely young, the man may be labelled a cradle-snatcher (UK) or cradle robber (US) In gay slang, the term chickenhawk may be used.
-If the much-younger target of affections is not of the legal age of consent or appears as such, the term jailbait may be applied to them, cautioning older partners against involvement.
+Otherwise, an attractive younger woman pursued by a wealthy man who is perceived as wanting her only for her appearance or as a status symbol may be called a trophy wife.
+The opposite term, "trophy husband", is sometimes used to refer to the attractive stay-at-home husband of a much more famous man or woman while others use it to refer to the husband of a trophy wife, as he is her trophy due to his wealth and prestige.
+In addition, a woman of middle to elderly age who pursues younger men is a cougar or puma, and a man in a relationship with an older woman is often called a boytoy, toyboy, himbo, gigolo, or cub.
+In reverse, the terms trout and manther (a play on the panther term for women) are generally used to label an older man pursuing younger women.
+If the woman is extremely young, the man may be labelled a cradle-snatcher (UK) or cradle robber (US) If the much-younger target of affections is not of the legal age of consent or appears as such, the term jailbait may be applied to them, cautioning older partners against involvement.
 An older term for any licentious or lascivious man is a lecher.
 That term and its shortening, lech, have come to commonly describe an elderly man who makes passes at much younger women.

+In gay slang, the term chickenhawk may be used.

+The term May–December, referring to a relationship in which one person is much older than the other, derives from the lyrics to the 1938 "September Song" about such a relationship, which includes the line "It's a long, long time from May to December".
+This has also been used to refer to same-sex relationships.